joinbox/guidelines/styleguide/javascript.md

     ````

 - 23.4 You shall use leading underscores to mark functions or variables as private.
 They should not be accessed from the outside.

+    > Why?
+Because it allows for clearer interfaces and internal changes that don't break the component's functionality.

+    > Why?
+Because private fields [are coming](https://tc39.github.io/proposal-private-fields/) but not yet here.

     ````javascript
     // good